SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Get_a_certificate_proxy.md

     proxy ends with a different enchantment:

-        kinit "${USER}@FNAL.GOV"                                                       # get your Kerberos authentication setup cigetcert                                                                # (if not already there) cigetcert -s 'fifebatch.fnal.gov'                                              # ask for a certificate voms-proxy-init -noregen -rfc -voms 'fermilab:/fermilab/icarus/Role=Analysis'  # create a "proxy" from the certificate
+        kinit "${USER}@FNAL.GOV"                                                       # get your Kerberos authentication kx509                                                                          # ask for a certificate
+        voms-proxy-init -noregen -rfc -voms 'fermilab:/fermilab/icarus/Role=Analysis'  # create a "proxy" from the certificate

+    The commands `kx509` and `voms-*` should be installed in the system already (and also in the apptainers).
 -   the setup script is run with:
     `source /cvmfs/icarus.opensciencegrid.org/products/icarus/setup_icarus.sh`
 -   the information on production accounts does not apply to ICARUS at